 User-facing design can make compositional reasoning visible and helpful:

-Structured snippets: Break results into role–relation displays (e.g., Agent: Ali, Action: bought, Object: laptop).
+Break results into role – relation displays (e.g., Agent: Ali, Action: bought, Object: laptop).

 These patterns ensure that compositional meaning is not lost in the interface and that users see results that match their structured intent.